dropbox/dropbox-sdk-js/CONTRIBUTING.md

 Bug fixes, code improvements and better tests are always welcome.
 Please see the steps below to get up and running.
-Please open an issue if you are considering opening a pull request for new funtionality.
+Please open an issue if you are considering opening a pull request for new functionality.

 > Note that `/src/routes.js` is a generated file and cannot be updated by
 > changes to this repository